troymessina/PhysicsArtOfModeling/05NewtonsLaws.md

 In [](#fig:newtonslaws:spring), we chose the positive $x$ axis to correspond to positions where the spring is extended and verified that Hooke's Law ($\vec F=-kx\hat x$) holds.
 If we had chosen the positive direction to correspond to compression (positive $x$ to the left), would Hooke's Law still correctly describe the direction of the force exerted by the spring on the block?
 1. Yes.
 2. No.
-:::{note} Answer
+:::{tip} Answer
 :class: dropdown
 1.
 :::

 ### Inertial forces
 Inertial forces are exerted on an object when the forces on the object are modelled in a non-inertial frame of reference.
 For example, in the frame of reference of an accelerating elevator, or that of a car going around a curve, one can use Newton's Three Laws to model motion, if an additional inertial force is included.
 In a frame of reference that has an acceleration given by $\vec a$, an inertial force $-m\vec a$ is exerted on an object.
 This is the nature of the outwards force that is felt when your car goes around a curve, or the perception of being weightless in an elevator that has a large downwards acceleration.
-We will discuss inertial forces in more detail in section \ref{sec:newtonslaws:inertialforces}.
+We will discuss inertial forces in more detail in [Section %s](#sec:newtonslaws:inertialforces).

 ### "Applied" forces